YoRab/react-paint-editor/README.md

   - TextEdit cursor overflow MINOR (quick fix : edit on modale. possible solution : try to use textarea)
   - scaling MINOR (quick fix : disable it.
 Then, add support for scale)
   - circle resizing only goes one direction
+  - delete button in settings is not clickable